A Real Mixed Bag

 ICE REENACTMENTS

 I am already thinking about how this moment we are living through and fighting back at will be positioned in history.
-First I am an optimist but I want to be clear, I cannot comfortably envision the side that supports the Constitution, the rule of law, the rights of ALL HUMANS inside of the United States not winning.
-This is not because of any particular direction that I believe the moral arc of the universe is bending in a long sense.
+First, I am an optimist, but I want to be clear, I cannot comfortably envision the side that supports the Constitution, the rule of law, the rights of ALL HUMANS inside of the United States not winning.
+It might be that I lack the imagination or endurance to imagine a loss that severe and paralyzing.
+I hope the reason that I can’t imagine the side that recognizes masked police officers asking people for their papers is because it is not going to happen here.
+This is not because of any particular direction that I believe the moral arc of the universe is bending towards a long timeline sense.
 I no longer have faith in things generally moving in the right direction.
-But in this instance there are more of us and there are people who have been aligned with Donald Trump and the Republican Party who are repulsed by what is happening in Minnesota.
+But in this instance there are more of us.
+And there are people who have been aligned with Donald Trump and the Republican Party who are repulsed by what is happening in Minnesota.
 Proximity has a lot to do this.
-If you have seen what is happening it is almost compulsory to say that this is not being done the right way.
+If you have seen what is happening it is almost compulsory to say, at a bare minimum, that this is not being done the right way.

 More than most moments of wrong-doing by law enforcement officers in our country, the bad apple analogy just will not play.
 AND IT HAS BARELY PLAYED IN THE PAST.
 Three sworn police officers watched Derek Chauvin murder George Floyd.
 They all failed humanity and the professed values of their profession.
 Shameful, depraved, soulless shit.
 Many thought police couldn’t be reformed.
 I thought the Minneapolis Police Department couldn’t be reformed.
 Many thought otherwise.

-So can we just briefly play out a moment a handful of years from now when ICE is done?
-Maybe DHS is done.
-But ICE is done.
+So can we just briefly play out a moment a handful of years from now when ICE is done, dismantled, renamed, repurposed?
+Maybe DHS is done too.
+But for, imagine ICE is done.
 Our Immigration Enforcement officers are part of INS as they were before 2003.
 Are the agents who worked for ICE blacklisted?
 Are they inside of the government?
-Are they a failed insurgency.
+Are they a failed insurgency?
 Did they fail but they’re revered by 50% of the country?
 Will there be ICE re-enactors?
 Will the unjustified killings of Renee Good and Alex Pretti be reenacted?
+Will there be a Minneapolis 2026 historical site, with reenactors and a miniature Phillips, a miniature Powwow Grounds, a Whipple Building.
+Will this moment be a museum?
+What will the thesis be?

 I have always thought positively of educational sites that feature characters from past time periods.
-I know they are complicated to do well, but as a child I benefited greatly from historical re-enactors.
-BUT I am quite suddenly thinking negatively about reenactments.
+I know they are difficult to execute, but as a child I benefited greatly from historical reenactors.
+BUT, I am quite suddenly thinking negatively about reenactments.
 People voluntarily reenact the military maneuvers of a side that defended chattel slavery over country.
-The sight of a Confederate Flag reminds me that the spirit of the dispute of the Civil War is not resolved.
+The sight of a Confederate Flag reminds me that the dispute of the Civil War is not resolved.
 Shameful, depraved soulless shit.

 So in some 100 years will there be people who muse about the lost cause of ICE?
 Will people pretend that ICE was actually about immigration enforcement when it already seems clear to me it’s about mustering a secret masked police force to manipulate the public in general and elections in particular.

 If you, like me, had diluted yourself into thinking that there will not be large contingency of our country that is ready to give up on democracy, on the Constitution, on the ideals that are supposed to differentiate America from autocracies and dictatorships, you’re as dumb as I am.
 WE AREN’T HONESTLY UNANIMOUS ON SLAVERY.
 Are there going to be January 6 reenactments?
-Is there some potential future where January 6 becomes observed as a holiday.
-Is there some potential future
+Is there some potential future where January 6 becomes observed as a holiday?
+Is there some potential future where my great grandchildren regret my position and align with the spirit of ICE?

 There might be ICE re-enactors in our future.
 Better than ICE I suppose, but so terrible, too terrible, to imagine.